Effective Collaboration in the Workplace

 If you want the members of your company to truly collaborate, you need to create a safe and empathetic environment.
 As with all of the previously mentioned points, this should start with you.
 People often look to leaders for guidelines on how to behave, whether you want it or not.

 You must make everyone, no matter their background and knowledge, feel safe both in their team and in your business as a whole.
 Employees shouldn’t be afraid to share ideas among themselves and in official meetings.
-Fear is a strong demotivator and will lead employees toiling away in isolation, afraid to say anything.
+Fear is a strong demotivator and will lead employees to toil away in isolation, afraid to say anything, hindering employee engagement.

 Listen to what everyone has to say and provide constructive feedback.
-Also, display empathy and understanding for challenges people face and detect what issues people face in any given project.
+Also, display empathy and understanding for the challenges people face and detect the issues people face in any given project.

 Use collaboration apps

-The collaboration software market has been on the steady rise in recent years, with these apps becoming practically mandatory in making collaboration in the workplace a reality.
-With COVID-19 forcing many people to work remotely, getting anything done would be hell without collaboration tools to rely on.
+The collaboration software market has been on a steady rise in recent years, with these apps becoming practically mandatory to make collaboration in the workplace a reality.
+With so many people starting to work remotely, getting anything done would be hell without a good collaboration or communication tool to rely on.

-Even if your whole team is in-office, these apps just make everything so much easier.
-Nowadays, 83% of employees rely on technology for collaboration and collaboration tools increase productivity by up to 30%.
+Even if your whole team is in the office, these apps just make everything so much easier.
+Nowadays, 83% of employees rely on technology for collaboration and communication, as such tools increase productivity by up to 30%.

 This chart from McKinsey and Company demonstrates how digital collaboration tools can benefit a firm’s workflow.